Kashgar: Battle of Kashgar (1934)

-The 36th division General Ma Fuyuan led a Chinese Muslim army to storm Kashgar on 6 February 1934, attacking the Uyghur and Kyrgyz rebels of the First East Turkestan Republic.
-He freed another 36th division general, Ma Zhancang, who was trapped with his Chinese Muslim and Han Chinese troops in Kashgar New City by the Uyghurs and Kyrgyz since 22 May 1933.
-In January 1934, Ma Zhancang's Chinese Muslim troops repulsed six Uyghur attacks, launched by Khoja Niyaz, who arrived at the city on 13 January 1934, inflicting massive casualties on the Uyghur forces.
-From 2,000 to 8,000 Uyghur civilians in Kashgar Old City were massacred by Tungans in February 1934, in revenge for the Kizil massacre, after retreating of Uyghur forces from the city to Yengi Hisar.
-The Chinese Muslim and 36th division Chief General Ma Zhongying, who arrived at Kashgar on 7 April 1934, gave a speech at Id Kah Mosque in April, reminding the Uyghurs to be loyal to the Republic of China government at Nanjing.
+The 36th division General Ma Fuyuan led a Chinese-speaking Muslim army to storm Kashgar on 6 February 1934, attacking the Uyghur and Kyrgyz rebels of the First East Turkestan Republic.
+He freed another 36th division general, Ma Zhancang, who was trapped with his Chinese-speaking Muslim and Han Chinese troops in Kashgar New City by the Uyghurs and Kyrgyz since 22 May 1933.
+In January 1934, Ma Zhancang's Chinese-speaking Muslim troops repulsed six Uyghur attacks, launched by Khoja Niyaz, who arrived at the city on 13 January 1934, inflicting massive casualties on the Uyghur forces.
+On 6 February 1934, The Hui (Chinese-speaking Muslim) forces captured the Old City of Kashgar without significant resistance, forcing the leaders of the separatist administration to flee and ending its control over Kashgar.
+From 1,700 to 2,000 Uyghur civilians in Kashgar Old City were massacred by Tungans in February 1934, in revenge for the Kizil massacre, after retreating of Uyghur forces from the city to Yengi Hisar.
+The Hui and 36th division Chief General Ma Zhongying, who arrived at Kashgar on 7 April 1934, gave a speech at Id Kah Mosque in April, reminding the Uyghurs to be loyal to the Republic of China government in Nanjing.
 Several British citizens at the British consulate were killed or wounded by the 36th division on 16 March 1934.

+Although remnants of its forces continued to resist from Yengisar, their defeat on 16 April 1934 marked the final collapse of the remaining resistance.
+The short-lived “East Turkestan Islamic Republic” established in Kashgar in November 1933 was dismantled by Ma Zhongying’s forces and provincial government troops in early 1934.

+Since 1933, Governor of Xinjiang Province, Xinjiang's warlord, Sheng Shicai, gradually took control of Xinjiang’s military and political affairs.
+With Soviet military support, he defeated Ma Zhongying’s forces and regained control of southern Xinjiang, including Kashgar, by around July 1934.
+Sheng then strengthened military garrisons and established a more centralized provincial administration, consolidating his control over Kashgar and other parts of southern Xinjiang.
+Cavalry units and other troops were stationed in Kashgar, while local administration was brought under Sheng’s “Six Great Policies”.
+During this period, the Soviet Union had significant political, economic, and military influence in Xinjiang.

+After 1942, Sheng Shicai shifted his allegiance to the Nationalist government and was transferred out of Xinjiang in 1944.
+The Nationalist government strengthened its direct administration of Xinjiang, while governance in the Kashgar region remained focused on maintaining order, controlling the military situation, and managing ethnic, religious, and border affairs.